nicolasdasriaux/practical-immutability/practical-immutability-2.md

 autoscale: true
-footer: Practical Immutability
+footer: More ...
+Practical Immutability
 slidenumbers: true

-#  More :wink: Practical
+#  More ...
+Practical
 # [fit] **Immutability**
 ## [fit] in Java with _Immutables_ and _Vavr_

+---

+# There is more than immutability of objects, collections and options.

 ---